primait/auth0_ex/README.md

   # Defaults to false.
   dry_run: false,
   # When true, only the claims of tokens are validated, but their signature is not verified.
-  # This should NEVER be enabled on production-like systems.
+  # This is useful for local development but should NEVER be enabled on production-like systems.
   # Defaults to false.
   ignore_signature: false
 ```